- Oops!Something went wrong.Please try again later.

-NII related to purchased loan accounting entries, resulting from our purchases of Waupaca Bancorporation, Inc. ("Waupaca") during the fourth quarter of 2017, Partnership Community Bancshares, Inc. ("Partnership") during the third quarter of 2019, and Tomah Bancshares, Inc. ("Tomah") during the second quarter of 2020 increased net income (after tax) during the second quarter of 2020 by $0.7 million, or $0.09 per share, compared to $0.7 million, or $0.10 per share, for the second quarter of 2019.
-For the first six months of 2020 and 2019 the impact of these purchase loan accounting entries increased net income (after tax) by $1.4 million, or $0.20 per share, and $1.4 million, or $0.21 per share, respectively.
+NII related to purchase accounting entries, resulting from our acquisitions of other institutions over the last several years, increased net income (after tax) during the fourth quarter of 2021 by $0.6 million, or $0.07 per share, compared to $0.5 million, or $0.07 per share, for the fourth quarter of 2020.
+For the years ended December 31, 2021 and 2020, the impact of these purchase accounting entries increased net income (after tax) by $1.5 million, or $0.19 per share, and $3.1 million, or $0.41 per share, respectively.

 For further information, contact:

 SOURCE Bank First Corporation